COVID-19 TAX CENTER:

-There is nothing you need to do to get a stimulus payment.
-The IRS has begun issuing stimulus payments using the most recent information they have on file, from your 2019 or 2020 tax return, either by direct deposit or by check.
+The IRS issued stimulus payments using the most recent information they had on file, from your 2019 or 2020 tax return, either by direct deposit or by check.

 If you are claimed as a dependent on someone else’s return you are not eligible for a stimulus payment.

 You can learn more at the IRS Economic Impact Payment Information Center.